solutious/solutious.github.com/blog/_drafts/2009-06-05-critiquing-your-work.md

 * Note the music in the background is absolutely terrible, as well as the overall sound quality.

-*
+It's not about being the best

 ## What is talent? ##

 When people say someone is talented, they must be referring to skill.
-I have to believe that because I can't imagine anyone thinking that Fernando Miyata just picked up a guitar and started cranking out those licks.
+No one would think that Fernando Miyata just picked up a guitar and started cranking out those licks.
 That kind of playing takes thousands of hours of *attentive practice*.
 Malcolm Gladwell says it takes 10,000 hours and others says it's [more] or it's [less] or that it's a [stupid] thing to say.
 I don't know if 10,000 hours is correct or whether it's even possible to distill all human endeavor down to a single amount of requisite practice, but I do know that's it absolutely not 0 hours or even 100 hours.
 Given that attentive practice is no swiss picnic, it would be more accurate to describe talent as